-As of December 31, 2023, additional unfunded commitments to lend to borrowers experiencing financial difficulty for Commercial and industrial and Other Ioan FDMs were \$1.8 billion and \$4 million, respectively.
-There were no additional unfunded commitments to lend to borrowers experiencing financial difficulties for Secured by real estate Ioan FDMs.
+As of December 31, 2024 and 2023, additional unfunded commitments on modified loans to borrowers experiencing financial difficulty were \$1.8 billion at each period in Commercial and industrial, and \$69 million and \$4 million, respectively, in Other Ioan class.
+Additional commitments on modified loans to borrowers experiencing financial difficulty whose loans have been modified as FDMs in Secured by real estate were not material at each period.